The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

-At each epoch $k$ (whose design is detailed in the next subsection), we execute three steps: \begin{enumerate} \item \textit{Data collection:} collect the next $N_{t_k}-N_{t_{k-1}}$ observations from the temporally ordered dataset. \item \textit{Model training:} split the $N_{t_k}$ collected observations evenly into a training set and a holdout set; train the challenger on the training set and empirically estimate the economic performance gap between challenger and champion on the holdout set. \item \textit{Decision:} the algorithm chooses whether to switch, discard, or continue based on this empirical estimate and all relevant parameters (e.g., costs, sample counts). \end{enumerate} Once samples for all epochs are generated and challenger models are trained, we enter a decision-evaluation phase in which we empirically estimate the value of switching at each epoch along the realized sample path.
-At epoch $k$, we estimate the average economic performance gap between the champion and challenger on samples from each timestep $\tau \ge t_k$, denoted $\hat{G}_{\tau,k}$, and compute:

-The oracle reported in the experiments bases its decision on $\overline{V}_{\text{switch}}(t_k)$.
-This yields a stronger benchmark than the oracle defined in Section~\ref{sec:oracledef}: the latter selects the optimal epoch \emph{on average} across trajectories, whereas the experimental oracle adapts to the realized sample path.
+At each epoch $k$ (whose design is detailed in the next subsection), we execute three steps: \begin{enumerate} \item {Data collection:} collect the next $N_{t_k}-N_{t_{k-1}}$ observations from the temporally ordered dataset. \item {Model training:} split the $N_{t_k}$ collected observations evenly into a training set and a holdout set; train the challenger on the training set and empirically estimate the economic performance gap between challenger and incumbent on the holdout set. \item {Decision:} the algorithm chooses whether to switch, discard, or continue based on this empirical estimate and all relevant parameters (e.g., costs, sample counts). \end{enumerate} Once samples for all epochs are generated and challenger models are trained, we enter a decision-evaluation phase in which we empirically estimate the value of switching at each epoch along the realized sample path.
+At epoch $k$, we estimate the average economic performance gap between the incumbent and challenger on samples from each future timestep $\tau>t_k$, denoted $\widehat G_{\tau,k}$, and compute: $ \overline{V}_{\text{switch}}(t_k) = -\sum_{\tau \le t_k}\beta^{\tau} C_{\mathrm{pre}}(\tau) - \beta^{t_k} c_s + \sum_{\tau > t_k} \beta^{\tau}\big[n_\tau\,\hat{G}_{\tau,k} - C_{\mathrm{post}}(\tau)\big].\ $ The oracle reported in the experiments bases its decision on $\overline{V}_{\text{switch}}(t_k)$.
+This yields a stronger benchmark than the oracle defined in Section~\ref{ssec:theory-oracle}: the latter selects the optimal epoch {on average} across trajectories, whereas the experimental oracle adapts to the realized sample path.
 Note that $C_{\mathrm{pre}}(\tau)$ is not necessarily the same for our deployed algorithms and the oracle: typically (except for the one-shot algorithm), our algorithms incur training costs at each decision epoch before stopping, whereas the oracle incurs training cost only at its switching epoch.
-We do not reflect this nuance in the notation to avoid overloading it.
+We hide this nuance from the notation.